quintel/documentation/docs/main/hydrogen.md

 In the ETM you can use hydrogen for:

 * district heating for households and buildings
+* Heating demand for households and buildings
 * heat production in industry and agriculture
 * fertilizer production (as feedstock)
 * transport (cars, busses, trucks, vans, ships and planes)
 * electricity production (hydrogen gas turbines)
+* Baseload export

 Each of these options has its own hourly demand profile.
 For electricity production the demand profile is determined by the electricity market in your scenario.
 See [Merit Order](merit-order.md) for more information.
+In excess of Demand, the model uses back-up hydrogen export to ensure an hourly balance.

 ![Hourly hydrogen demand chart](/img/docs/20240314_hydrogen_demand.png)

-## Hydrogen production
+## Hydrogen Production

 You can set the installed capacities of various heating sources in the 'Supply' tab.
-The ETM distinguishes between two types of heat sources:
+The ETM distinguishes between two types of hydrogen sources:

 * 'Must-run' sources
 * Dispatchable sources